 Our goal will be to provide lively updates, news packages and

-interactive and multimedia features each week for Maryland Newsline, an online newsmagazine
+interactive and multimedia features each week for our online sites, which include the Bay Beat.

 I'm hoping Newsline will be routinely read by legislators, lobbyists,